Charleston Roof Help

 Request flashing repair help

-Describe where the leak is showing up and whether the issue seems tied to a chimney, vent, or other roof detail.
+Describe where the leak is showing up and whether it seems tied to a chimney, vent, or other roof detail.

 What's going on with your roof?